 It’s well worth paying a few more euros to join one of the escorted visits to the cathedral’s roof for the views across Málaga.

-READ THIS NEXT: 10 Things to Know about Málaga Cathedral Before you Go
+READ THIS NEXT: 10 Málaga Cathedral Facts to Know Before You Visit

 Go to a flamenco performance